juazugas/Turnos/README.md

 <h2>Changes</h2>

+2016-03-13

+- Cancel click on previous shifts.
+- Hide 'current shift' button when searching.
+- Update project to Android Studio 2.1 and prepare for 'Instant run' feature.

 2016-01-10

+- Refresh action from the menu in each activity. (http://developer.android.com/intl/es/training/sync-adapters/running-sync-adapter.html#RunPeriodic)
 - Remove references to google spreadsheet.
 - New menu options to refresh content and show current support shift.